WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 **Raises**

 An exception is raised if `col` is not a column of `Signal`.

+An exception is raised if `col` contains 'NaN' values.

 An exception is raised if `sampling_rate` is less or equal to 0.